 While Djokovic wasn't quite as dominant a force in most years after 2011, with Nadal, Federer, and Andy Murray usurping him at No. 1 for some periods, he still spent over 200 weeks at No. 1 and established himself as one of the most mentally resilient players on tour.
 2015 and 2016 were when he had several of his finest achievements: he was so thoroughly dominant in 2015, making 15 consecutive finals and winning 11 of them including three Slams and a record-breaking six Masters titles, that many people consider his 2015 season to be one of the best Open Era seasons ever.
 He then became the first man since Rod Laver in 1969 to win four Slams in a row by winning every Slam from 2015 Wimbledon to the 2016 French Open, also achieving the Career Grand Slam at the 2016 French Open after years of frustrating losses there.

 After 2016, Djokovic unexpectedly suffered a loss in form and an elbow injury, and he fell away from the top ranking just as Federer and Nadal were returning back to form.
 However, keeping in line with his career-long mission to not let Federer and Nadal hog all the glory to themselves, he came back from being ranked as low as No. 22 in 2018 to winning the last two Slams of 2018 and reclaiming the No. 1 ranking.
-He then started 2019 by winning a record-setting seventh Australian Open for his 15th Grand Slam title, confirming that he's still hungry for more success.
+He then started 2019 by winning a record-setting seventh Australian Open and came back from double match point down against Federer to win Wimbledon later that year for his 16th Grand Slam title, confirming that he's still hungry for more success.

 Tropes associated with Novak Djokovic: